Section 1: Credit and Registration

 A thesis is a systematic study of a significant problem, issue, or phenomenon.
 The thesis demonstrates the ability to analyze existing research, collate or collect data and apply it in the context of an existing problem, issue, or opportunity.
 The result is a synthesis of theoretical and empirical information and/or recommendations for further action.
 The thesis identifies a problem or issue, states the research question, identifies major assumptions, explains the significance for the undertaking, grounds the research in relevant literature, sets forth the methods of gathering information, analyzes the data and offers a conclusion or recommendation based on the data and theoretical framing.
 Appropriate quality standards such as validity, reliability, or authenticity must be consistent with the selected research tradition and evident in tool development and data collection.
 The finished thesis evidences critical and independent thinking, subject expertise, appropriate organization and format and thorough documentation.

-Unless an exemption has been granted by the Vice President Academic & Provost, all theses must be submitted for publication in RRU's Digital Archive, Pro-Quest and Library Archives Canada to meet final graduation requirements.Theses in non-traditional formats must be accompanied by a PDF summary (minimum 2,500 words), which is the only component that is electronically submitted and archived.
+Unless an exemption has been granted by the Vice-Provost, Research and Interdisciplinary Studies, all theses must be submitted for publication in RRU's Digital Archive, Pro-Quest and Library Archives Canada to meet final graduation requirements.Theses in non-traditional formats must be accompanied by a PDF summary (minimum 2,500 words), which is the only component that is electronically submitted and archived.
 Oversight by a Thesis Committee, including a supervisor qualified at the doctoral level and demonstrating relevant competencies of content and methodology, is required.
 A public defence and review by an external academic examiner are also required.
 The thesis should constitute approximately 400 hours of effort by the student resulting in the awarding of 12 credits.

 Oversight by a dissertation supervisory committee, including a supervisor qualified at the doctoral level and demonstrating relevant competencies of content and methodology and methods, is required.
 Public defences as well as a review by an external academic examiner are also required.